open-forest-observatory/geograypher/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-For some reason, poetry may not work if it's not in a graphical session.
-I think some form of authentication token is managed differently.

 Now use this to install the majority of dependencies.
 First `cd` to the directory containing the `geograypher` repo.
 Then run:

 ```